Auto-DL/Auto-DL/README.md

 ## AutoDL is just DL but without code.

-Building deep learning models may take a lot of time.
-But not with AutoDL.
+Building deep learning models may take a lot of time,But not with AutoDL.
 Automate your **meta-work** so that you can focus on building your models without the hassle of writing code.

 - **Use our interactive model builder and AI powered suggestion system to quickly whip out a working DL model.**